midnightntwrk/midnight-architecture/formal-methods/proposal/synchronization/doc.md

 deletion, or modification of Compact's syntax in either place that is not propagated properly will be caught automatically.

+## Next Steps

+The next steps are to:

+1. develop JSON extraction from Nanopass IRs,

+2. unify naming (and other) discrepancies in the emitted JSON representations,

+3. design a mechanism for comparing representations,

+4. tie the existing static semantics spec to the `Lsrc` IR used in `compacc`,

+5. integrate synchronization and specification checking into the compiler's build pipeline and/or Github CI, and

+6. define a procedure for language updates that affect syntax shared by the compiler and specification.

 ## Example